 Climate change is impacting people, planet, and profit in Appalachia in a number of ways.

-Today, unsustainable agriculture and forestry activities generate 24% of greenhouse gas emissions worldwide, second only to electricity production at 25%.
-By contrast, regenerative agriculture and forestry practices have tremendous potential to rapidly and effectively sequester carbon from the atmosphere to help mitigate climate change.
-Per hectare annually, for example, organic annual cropping with compost and rotation sequesters up to 6 metric tons (Mt) CO2, perennial crops sequester up to 26 Mt CO2, and agroforestry sequesters up to 41 Mt CO2!
+Today, unsustainable agriculture and forestry activities¹ generate 24% of greenhouse gas emissions worldwide, second only to electricity production at 25%.
+By contrast, regenerative agriculture² and forestry practices have tremendous potential to rapidly and effectively sequester³ carbon from the atmosphere to help reduce the impacts of climate change.
+Per 2.5 acres annually, for example, organic production of annuals with compost and rotation captures and stores up to 28.7 US tons CO2 from perennial crops and 45.2 US tons CO2 from agroforestry (Toensmeier 2016).

 “I don’t think I lost any plants in the flood.
 When I went back to look, everything was held intact better in the alley cropping system, especially around the trees and shrubs.
 The beds that had the herbaceous perennial herbs seemed like they held the mulch and topsoil together more than the annual beds [which were not planted in an alley].
 That experience has inspired me to do even more alley cropping!”